Skip to main content Skip to navigation

 Biography

-Dr James Burford joined the Department of Education Studies in 2021 as Assistant Professor Global Education and International Development.
-He joins the university following posts at La Trobe University in Australia and Thammasat University in Thailand, and an international research fellowship at the Research Institute for Higher Education in Hiroshima.
-James' research and teaching is located in the fields of global and higher education.
-He has researched and published in a wide range of areas, including researcher development and doctoral education, academic subjectivities, educational mobilities, the global politics of knowledge production and sexuality and gender in education.
+Dr James Burford joined the Department of Education Studies in 2021 following academic posts at La Trobe University in Australia and Thammasat University in Thailand.
+James' research and teaching is located in the fields of International Higher Education and Critical University Studies.
+He has researched and published in a wide range of areas, including researcher development and doctoral education, academic subjectivities, educational im/mobilities, the global politics of knowledge production and sexuality and gender in education.
 James is course leader for the MA programme 'Global Education and International Development'.
-James is Pakeha and calls Aotearoa New Zealand home.
+James is a Pakeha New Zealander living in the UK.

 Research